NachoColl/blockchain-web-services/docs/index.md

 But how do we interact with the Blockchain services?

-**Blockchain Web Services** is an initiative to offer a consistent and well-documented API architecture to interact with best-in-class blockchain initiatives.
+**Blockchain Web Services** is an initiative to offer a consistent, simplified and well-documented API architecture to interact with best-in-class blockchain initiatives.

 So we end extending Blockchain adoption.